BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 - Any spell with a physical effect targeting creatures can also be directed at objects or surfaces.
 - Any physical form the spell effect takes or produces vanishes after the spells duration, unless the spell specifically states otherwise.
 - Any physical substance the spell effect produces provides no nutritious value and can’t be used in place of food or drink, unless the spell specifically states otherwise.
+- When any spell effect influences the mind or actions of a creature, they are aware that the thoughts or actions are not their own.
+If they also saw you casting the spell, they are also aware of you being the source of the effect.
 - Any spell that targets a location can do so anywhere on the ground, along a wall, or even in the air, provided the physical effect of the spell can reasonably take form at the chosen location (e.g. you can’t make a vine grow in the air without some ground or wall).
 - You can treat a rank 0 spell as continuous, provided you aren’t in combat or any other kind of danger.
 - You can’t bend the spell’s number of targets.